Apply for action to protect your intellectual property rights

 As an intellectual property rights holder, you can help to protect your rights by making an Application for Action.
 This requests Border Force to detain goods suspected of infringing a range of rights including:

-To make sure your rights are protected on or after 1 January 2021 you should make an Application for Action to protect your rights in the:
+To make sure your rights are protected on 1 January 2021 you should make an Application for Action to protect your rights in the:

 - UK using the online form

 - EU via another member state on the Europa website and send it to an EU customs department

 You can find out more about EU legislation on customs protection of intellectual property rights on the Europa website.

 Who can apply

 You can make an Application for Action to protect your rights in the UK if you're:

 - an intellectual property rights holder